|Based in||British Virgin Islands|

 The lack of features was one of the big reasons that NordVPN came out on top in our ExpressVPN vs NordVPN comparison.

 And aside from all of the features noted above, NordVPN also runs all servers in RAM-disk mode and does not use any virtual server locations like ExpressVPN.
+They are additionally rolling out self-owned (colocated) servers with high-speed 10 Gbps bandwidth channels.
 We discuss these items more in our NordVPN review.

 Additional review findings